Alina-Tur/cusomer_churn/README.md

 # cusomer_churn
-This  project will create a model that will predict if customer plans to leave the bank or not
+This  project will create a model that will predict if a customer plans to leave the bank.